Fiduciary/Claymore Energy Infrastructure Fund (NYSE:FMO) Short Interest Update

-Fiduciary/Claymore Energy Infrastructure Fund (NYSE:FMO) saw a large increase in short interest during the month of February.
-As of February 12th, there was short interest totalling 35,600 shares, an increase of 29.5% from the January 28th total of 27,500 shares.
-Based on an average trading volume of 82,900 shares, the short-interest ratio is presently 0.4 days.
+Fiduciary/Claymore Energy Infrastructure Fund (NYSE:FMO) was the target of a large decrease in short interest during the month of February.
+As of February 26th, there was short interest totalling 24,300 shares, a decrease of 31.7% from the February 11th total of 35,600 shares.
+Based on an average daily volume of 79,200 shares, the days-to-cover ratio is presently 0.3 days.

-Several institutional investors have recently bought and sold shares of the company.
-Landscape Capital Management L.L.C. increased its holdings in shares of Fiduciary/Claymore Energy Infrastructure Fund by 7.0% in the 4th quarter.
-Landscape Capital Management L.L.C. now owns 88,547 shares of the investment management company’s stock worth $510,000 after buying an additional 5,783 shares during the last quarter.
-Quantedge Capital Pte Ltd bought a new position in Fiduciary/Claymore Energy Infrastructure Fund during the 4th quarter valued at about $995,000.
-180 Wealth Advisors LLC grew its holdings in Fiduciary/Claymore Energy Infrastructure Fund by 21.2% during the 4th quarter.
-180 Wealth Advisors LLC now owns 29,907 shares of the investment management company’s stock valued at $213,000 after purchasing an additional 5,227 shares during the last quarter.
-Eidelman Virant Capital bought a new position in Fiduciary/Claymore Energy Infrastructure Fund during the 4th quarter valued at about $58,000.
-Finally, Clough Capital Partners L P bought a new position in Fiduciary/Claymore Energy Infrastructure Fund during the 3rd quarter valued at about $279,000.

 The firm also recently announced a quarterly dividend, which was paid on Friday, February 26th.
-Stockholders of record on Friday, February 12th were issued a $0.245 dividend.
-The ex-dividend date of this dividend was Thursday, February 11th.
-This represents a $0.98 dividend on an annualized basis and a dividend yield of 10.33%.
+Stockholders of record on Friday, February 12th were paid a $0.245 dividend.
+This represents a $0.98 annualized dividend and a dividend yield of 9.84%.
+The ex-dividend date was Thursday, February 11th.

+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Aristides Capital LLC acquired a new stake in Fiduciary/Claymore Energy Infrastructure Fund during the 3rd quarter worth approximately $267,000.
+Clough Capital Partners L P bought a new position in Fiduciary/Claymore Energy Infrastructure Fund during the third quarter worth $279,000.
+Eidelman Virant Capital bought a new position in Fiduciary/Claymore Energy Infrastructure Fund during the fourth quarter worth $58,000.
+180 Wealth Advisors LLC boosted its position in Fiduciary/Claymore Energy Infrastructure Fund by 21.2% during the fourth quarter.
+180 Wealth Advisors LLC now owns 29,907 shares of the investment management company’s stock worth $213,000 after purchasing an additional 5,227 shares during the period.
+Finally, Quantedge Capital Pte Ltd acquired a new stake in shares of Fiduciary/Claymore Energy Infrastructure Fund during the fourth quarter worth $995,000.

 About Fiduciary/Claymore Energy Infrastructure Fund